David Arquette in World Championship Wrestling: Legacy

-Ready to Rumble did not benefit noticeably from the crossover, making back only half of what it cost to produce.
+Ready to Rumble did not benefit noticeably from the crossover, making back only half of what it had cost to produce.
 Critical reception for the film was poor.
 On Metacritic it holds a weighted average score of 23 out of 100, based on the reviews of 26 critics.
 Rotten Tomatoes lists it with an average score of 23% based on 70 reviews; their summary describes it as "humor at its lowest that isn't funny for kids and is insulting to adults".
 Additionally, Flair believed that even though the storyline achieved mainstream media attention, receiving coverage in USA Today, it was unsuccessful in convincing new viewers to follow WCW programming.
 Helms said "you can't be so interested in bringing in new customers that you alienate the ones you do have".
 The episode of Thunder that aired Arquette's championship win saw above-average viewing figures for the program, but quarter-hour Nielsen ratings showed that Arquette's match was the least-watched segment of the episode.
 Wrestling journalist Dave Meltzer reported that live ticket sales for the Slamboree event all but stopped after Arquette's involvement in its buildup.
 The show was described by Meltzer as "a substantial money loser as a live event".
 According to Meltzer, the event drew 4,862 paid attendees and 7,165 total, grossing $139,202 at the box office.
 The event's pay-per-view buy rate was not published by WCW but was estimated by the Wrestling Observer Newsletter to be a 0.2 rate, which would have been the third-lowest in WCW's history at that time.
 (Note: A pay-per-view buy rate represents the percentage of homes which purchased an event out of those to which it was available.
 The number represents hundredths of a percent, so a 0.2 buy rate equates to an event being purchased by 0.002% of the homes to which it was available.
 Buy rates typically only represent sales made in the United States and Canada.)

-Arquette donated his earnings from WCW to the families of several wrestlers who had recently died or been injured at that time, including the widows of Owen Hart, Brian Pillman, referee Randy Anderson, and the families of the deceased Bobby Duncum Jr. and quadriplegic Darren Drozdov.
+Arquette donated his earnings from WCW to the families of several wrestlers who had recently died or been injured at that time, including the widows of Owen Hart, Brian Pillman, referee Randy Anderson and the families of the deceased Bobby Duncum Jr. and quadriplegic Darren Drozdov.
 In later years Arquette still harbored regret over the angle, and returned to professional wrestling to try winning over fans disappointed with the 2000 storyline.
-This led to a series of independent wrestling matches including a bloody "deathmatch" with Nick Gage which saw Arquette badly cut by a broken light tube.
-Arquette's return to the industry was captured in the 2020 documentary film You Cannot Kill David Arquette.
+This led to a series of independent wrestling matches, including a bloody "deathmatch" with Nick Gage which saw Arquette badly cut by a broken light tube.
+Arquette's return to the industry was captured in the documentary film You Cannot Kill David Arquette (2020).